 In January, the sign-up links for the Chase Fairmont cards went dead and gone was our ability to earn two free nights at Fairmont hotels.
 In August, all existing cards were converted to Chase Sapphire Preferred.
 I’ve never had the chance to stay at a Fairmont, and now I probably never will…

-Another thing about the death of this deal is that we’re seeing a trend in sign-up bonuses changing from free nights to points (like switch in the Hyatt card sign-up bonus last June).
+Another thing about the death of this deal is that we’re seeing a trend in sign-up bonuses changing from free nights to points (like the switch in the Hyatt card sign-up bonus last June).

 American Express Gold Card